pbanj/Breadtools/Readme.md

 change the `"startingDirectory"` option to `"startingDirectory": "."` and save the file.

 **HOW TO USE:**
-1. Uninstall old tools menu(you can leave settings and power if you use them)
+1. Uninstall old tools menu(you can keep power if you use it) this must be done with each update on this branch as lots of shit changes.
 2. Clone the repo
 3. Run Tools.bat as admin
 4. Follow what it says